 Such acts, in turn, reflect excessive leniency, and unnecessary spoiling of the child.
 With these actions, the child acquires the idea that it can impose its will on the environment, to rule with the parents and to play with them.
 Therefore, it becomes a capricious, peeky, bored with constant demands, harasses the parents with various fabrications, until the parents lose their patience, and this ends with quarrels and tears.
-In this case, when the child is too much tolerated about the diet, it understands it as a way to play with the parents, not as a natural need for food, and in the same time, the parents lose their authority over it in the process.
+In this case, when the child is too much tolerated about the diet, it understands it as a way to play with the parents, not as a natural need for food, and at the same time, the parents lose their authority over it in the process.

-The child is an opportunist by nature, and is usually driven by the line of lower resistance.
-Once it succeeds to impose itself to the surroundings, it will tend keeping on that situation in the family at any cost.
+The child is an opportunist by nature and is usually driven by the line of lower resistance.
+Once it succeeds to impose itself to the surroundings, it will tend to keep on that situation in the family at any cost.

 This kind of example can be recognized in situations where parents are preparing a meal for the child.
-It, in turn, begins with asking a number of unreasonable things, as a compromise to eat.
+It, in turn, begins by asking a number of unreasonable things, as a compromise to eat.
 It does not sit on a table as it should, often changing the location while one of the parents follows it with the plate, trying to make it take a bite.
 And when the parent succeeds, then the child complains about the type of food and starts picking.
-And, when it is offered a new kind of food, it also asks for something completely new, just to avoid eating.
+When it is offered a new kind of food, it also asks for something completely new, just to avoid eating.

 If a child is old enough, one should be allowed to feed himself, without anyone’s help.
 If they refuse or start playing with the food, parents need, calmly and without raising the voice, but with a dose of seriousness, to warn them that this is not the way they should behave while at the table.
-Perhaps a suitable joke will help to understand the concept of the breakfast, lunch or dinner, when all together are seated to eat.
+Perhaps a suitable joke will help to understand the concept of breakfast, lunch, or dinner when all together are seated to eat.

 If the child continues with improper behavior, without much pomp and emphasis on the situation, parents should remove the food, or get it from the table, indicating that they count on the others with their behavior.
-If after that, the child insists on the provocations, because there’s not reaction to its whimsicality – to make the others do what it wants, then the parents should remove it from the room, while remaining calm and explaining why it was removed.
+If after that, the child insists on the provocations, because there’s no reaction to its whimsicality – to make the others do what it wants, then the parents should remove it from the room, while remaining calm and explaining why it was removed.
 However, if the child protests the measure, the parents should not react, because it is an attempt by the child to avoid the consequences of his behavior.

 When a child is removed from the dining table or from the room, due to undisciplined behavior, it is necessary to be given the opportunity to correct it.
 If the parents see that the child understands the newly emerged situation, it is okay to offer him again to return to their place and to continue with the unfinished meal, without mentioning the previous outbursts, but to encourage the corrected behavior positively.

 If a child refuses food at a regular meal, their plate should be removed, and the parents should refrain from any quarrel about their defiance and an explanation of how he should behave while at the table.
 Instead, parents should leave the child to wait for the next regular meal, without getting a meal if he requests so.
-If he asks for it, they should be ignored and parents can expect that at the next meal the child will have an appetite, if in the meantime they did not give him anything else to sooth the appetite, and by that he will not eat the next meal.
+If he asks for it, they should be ignored and parents can expect that at the next meal the child will have an appetite if in the meantime they did not give him anything else to soothe the appetite, and by that he will not eat the next meal.

 With these procedures, parents carry out several important settings for the child’s proper upbringing: